-1.5 Cash and cash equivalents
+1.5 Cash at bank and in hand

 Cash and cash equivalents are basic financial assets and include cash in hand, deposits held at call with banks, other short-term liquid investments with original maturities of three months or less, and bank overdrafts.
 Bank overdrafts are shown within borrowings in current liabilities.